 Selected Religious Holidays

-Each August a calendar is offered by the Office of Community Service & Religious Life as a resource for holidays celebrated by Dickinson community.
+Each April a calendar is offered by the Center for Spirituality and Social Justice as a resource for holidays celebrated by Dickinson community.
 As we hope to increase our understanding of the shifting religious landscape of our campus and wider culture, this calendar aims to increase familiarity with religious traditions and facilitate thoughtful planning of schedules and activities.
 The holidays offered are based on our records of the religious traditions represented in the student body.

 College Employees: Adding Religious Holidays to Your Calendars